lawrie/tinyfpga_bx_gaming/README.md

 ### Arcade machine games

+The earliest video games were implemented using dedicated hardware in arcade machines.
+Two of the earlist siccessful ones were Pong and Space Invaders.

 ![Arcade Game](https://upload.wikimedia.org/wikipedia/commons/thumb/2/23/Video_game_-_Ms_Pacman_and_Galaga.jpg/1280px-Video_game_-_Ms_Pacman_and_Galaga.jpg "Arcade Game")

 #### Pong

-The earliest video games such as Pong and Space Invaders were implemented on dedicated Arcade machines, or dedicated hardware that plugged into a TV, such as the
-[Atari Pong machine](https://upload.wikimedia.org/wikipedia/commons/thumb/0/08/TeleGames-Atari-Pong.png/330px-TeleGames-Atari-Pong.png).
+As well as  arcade machine dedicated games machines that plugged into a home TV were produced, such as the [Atari Pong machine](https://upload.wikimedia.org/wikipedia/commons/thumb/0/08/TeleGames-Atari-Pong.png/330px-TeleGames-Atari-Pong.png).

 Pong is such a simple game that it can be implemented on an FPGA without using a CPU.
 [Here](https://github.com/lawrie/tinyfpga_examples/tree/master/pong) is my port of the